garlic0x1/go-reflect/README.md

 For every HTML form found while crawling, all input fields will be submitted with a hash to try to fit the type (email, text, password, etc), and hidden fields will be set to their default value.
 If those hashes appear a response you will be notified

+Using the `-proxy` flag will disable TLS verification and allow traffic to be viewed in an intercept proxy

 # Installation:
 ```
 go install github.com/garlic0x1/reflector@main